binkley/homebrewery-files/witch.md

 - **Ceremony** <br>
   As a community leader you are looked on.

+- **Detect Evil and Good** <br>
+  You notice things that other overlook &mdash; the wrongness of a place, the shiver in the air, or a smile hiding too many teeth.

+- **Detect Magic** <br>
+  Now why would anyone leave that laying around?
+Someone could hurt themselves.

 - **Detect Poison and Disease** <br>
   _&ldquo;Don&rsquo;t drink that.&rdquo;_ Essential village wisdom.